 They disrupt the status quo both within and outside of their own organisations by challenging assumptions, designs, requirement definitions, supplier information and processes in a way that creates value for stakeholders on both sides of the equation.

 In this way, procurement influences both the requirements, how the business operates internally and the means of supply to make not simply marginal changes to purchase costs, but fundamental changes to the bottom line for their businesses.

 That’s why we say that disruptive procurement is defined as “transforming procurement practices to drive real business value”.

 To learn more, read our blog “The 7 key ingredients of disruptive procurement”.

-Or, to discover some real-life examples of disruptive procurement in action, download our eBook “11 thought-provoking examples of disruptive procurement in action”.
+The results can be astonishing.
+To discover some real-life examples of disruptive procurement in action, download our eBook “An FDs guide to disruptive procurement".